Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results

 \section{Introduction}

 \IEEEPARstart{S}egment Routing (SR) is based on the loose Source Routing concept.
 A node can include an ordered list of instructions in the packet headers.
 These instructions steer the forwarding and the processing of the packet along its path in the network.

-The single instructions are called \textit{segments}, a sequence of instructions can be referred to as a \textit{segment list} or as an \textit{SR Policy} .
-Each segment can enforce a topological requirement (e.g. pass through a node or an interface) or a service requirement (e.g. execute an operation on the packet).
-The term \textit{segment} refers to the fact that a network path towards a destination can be split in segments by adding intermediate way-points.
+The single instructions are called \textit{segments}, a sequence of instructions can be referred to as a \textit{segment list} or as an \textit{SR Policy}.
+Each segment can enforce a topological requirement (e.g. pass through a node) or a service requirement (e.g. execute an operation on the packet).
+The term \textit{segment} refers to the fact that a network path towards a destination can be split into segments by adding intermediate way-points.
 The segment list can be included by the original source of the packet or by an intermediate node.
-When the segment list is inserted by an intermediate node, it can be removed by another node along the path of the packet, supporting the concept of \textit{tunneling} through an \textit{SR domain} from an \textit{ingress} node to an \textit{egress} node.
+When the segment list is inserted by an intermediate node, it can be removed by another node along the path of the packet, supporting the concept of \textit{tunneling} through an \textit{SR domain} from an \textit{ingress} node to an \textit{egress} node .